battlecode/battlecode-server-2017/specs.md

 ### Shields

 Shields are generated from the SHIELD encampment.
-They protect soldiers from artillery shots, and not from any other source of damage.
+They protect soldiers from artillery shots and mine damage.
 One shield point blocks one damage from an artillery shot, either direct damage or splash damage.
+Shields also block up to 75% (`GameConstants.MINE_DAMAGE_RATIO_ABSORBED_BY_SHIELD`) of mine damage.
+When a soldier takes mine damage, up to 75% of the damage taken will be reduced from shields, and the remaining mine damage will be reduced from energon.

-Shields decay at a constant rate of `GameConstants.SHIELD_DECAY_RATE` per turn.
+Shields decay at a constant rate of 0.5 (`GameConstants.SHIELD_DECAY_RATE`) per turn.
 A soldier's shield pool is bound between 0 and 100000000 (`GameConstants.SHIELD_CAP`).

 Mines
 -----

 Soldiers can lay mines throughout the map to help defend territory and catch enemy robots off guard.
 All soldiers have the ability to lay a mine on their current square, taking 25 (`GameConstants.MINE_LAY_DELAY`) turns to do so.
 During this time, it cannot perform any other actions (defuse, capture, move) and does not auto-attack.
 If it is killed during this time, the mine does not get planted.
 Mines belong to a team, and will not damage robots of that team.

 Once a mine is planted, they stay there until they are defused.
 Mines do not "blow up" when they do damage.
 Enemy robots on the mined square will take 10 (`GameConstants.MINE_DAMAGE`) damage per turn, every turn they end on the mine.
 Only one mine can be in one square at a time; they cannot be stacked.
 You can try to mine squares that are already mined (either by you or the enemy), but it will just be a waste.
-Both encampment and HQ squares can also be mined.
+Encampment squares can be mined, and the HQ squares can be mined also.
+However, only SOLDIERs take damage from mines.

 Enemy mines are not visible until they are stepped on.
-Once you enter the square with any soldier, all your soldiers can sense that an enemy mine is there.
+If you try to sense a mine your opponent just laid, they will sense that there is no mine there.
+Once you enter the square with any soldier, all your soldiers will be able to sense that an enemy mine is there.
 Allied mines are always visible.
-They do not provide any sight, but you always know which squares you have mines on, and you can tell when they get defused.
+Mines do not provide any sight, but you always know which squares you have mines on, and you can tell when they get defused by repeatedly sensing that square for mines.

 With the PICKAXE upgrade, mining is upgraded to simultaneously mining on the soldier's current square as well as the four squares orthogonally adjacent to it.
 This can even allow you to mine squares containing enemy robots (even their HQ).